Above:

 Roger, Calvin, Rod, and Steve-- you guys are the best!

-Although I'm no longer building speakers, I still enjoy helping others and I'm pleased to share my DIY electrostatic loudspeaker projects.
+Although I'm no longer building speakers, I still enjoy enabling others, and I'm pleased to share my DIY electrostatic loudspeaker projects.

 Charlie Mimbs